twitharshil/kv_storage/README.md

 # macOS-Storage

-Welcome to macOS-storage!
-This project is an experiment on key value storage on macOS platform completely natively.
+This project is an experiment over building key value storage on macOS platform going completely natively using macOS capabilities.

 ## 🛠 Requirements